 Take charge of your education and avoid state budget issues by considering online schools in Wisconsin.
 Because online schools often operate without funding from state governments, students don't have to worry about dealing with local funding cuts and budgetary concerns.
 What's more, you can choose from a range of degree, diploma, and certification programs.

 Types of Degrees You Can Earn from Online Schools in Wisconsin

 Far from a one-size-fits-all degree, you have options with online education.
+These days, both Wisconsin community colleges and state universities, as well as national institutions, are offering distance-learning degrees.
 Choose a 100 percent online program, or pick a hybrid program that lets you combine campus-based training and online education.
 Take a look at the types of degrees you can earn from Wisconsin's online schools:

 - High school diploma

 - Bachelor's degree